 There are other common bird species like Columbiformes (doves and pigeons), Cuculiformes (cuckoo birds), and many other species.

 Birds are warm-blooded vertebrate animals that lay eggs.
 One feature that distinguishes birds from other animals is their feathers.
-While most birds fly, others like penguins and ostriches are flightless birds.
+While most birds fly, others, like penguins and ostriches, are flightless birds.
 However, all birds have feathers, and only birds have feathers.
 Despite having feathers, the world's only bird without wings is the Kiwi, native to New Zealand.

 Primarily, birds use their feathers for flight.
 They have muscles at the base of each feather to aid motion as they fly.
 Feathers also regulate their temperature and help them attract a mate.
 Did you know that their feathers are also water-resistant?
 This helps to keep them dry in the rain or water.